Achievable logoAchievable logo

 For instance, a triangle (3 sides) has interior angles with a sum of (n−2)×180=(3−2)×180=1×180=180 degrees.

-Since n in this equation represents the number of sides, if we had 5 sides, the sum of interior angles would be 540:
+In this formula, n is the number of sides.
+So if a polygon has 5 sides, the sum of its interior angles is 540:

-And this works for any 5-sided pentagon, regardless of the shape!
-The individual angles might be different, but the total sum will always be 540.
+This works for any 5-sided pentagon, no matter what it looks like.
+The individual angles may vary, but the total will always be 540.

 Interior angles of irregular polygons

-Let’s try an example that’s a bit more difficult, where we need to find the angles for an irregular polygon.
+Now let’s try a more challenging example, where you need to solve for an angle in an irregular polygon.

 Solve for the variable x in the figure below.